 Consult An Attorney

 Your family is important to you.
 If you avoid discussing a will with your family to avoid conflict, you stand to hurt them more after your passing by leaving them grieving and confused.
-If you or a loved are considering drafting a will, we recommend consulting an estate planning lawyer.
+If you or a loved are considering drafting a will, we recommend consulting an estate planning lawyer in NY.
 An estate planning lawyer will ensure your estate plan perfectly translates your final wishes.